NicolaiRuckel/stasis/README.md

 - [x] **Resume-command support** – Each action block can run an optional follow-up command after completion.
 - [x] **Event-driven, minimal polling** – Stasis now relies primarily on two internal loops that notify others to wake from deep sleep, significantly reducing CPU and memory usage at idle.
 - [x] **CLI per-state triggers** – Trigger a **specific state**, the **current state**, or **all states**, all while respecting previously completed actions.
+- [x] Custom notifications - Run notifications before any command block as well as notify on unpause!  requires `libnotify`

 ### In Progress